 The academic year 2014/15 has opened with more than 230 new students.

 Berlin, 5.
-September 2014 – The sociologist Prof. Helmut K. Anheier will be heading up the Hertie School of Governance together with Managing Director Anna Herken for another 3 years.
+September 2014 – The sociologist Prof. Helmut K. Anheier will be heading up the Hertie School together with Managing Director Anna Herken for another 3 years.
 In accordance with international conventions, Anheier will hold the title of President in future while functioning as Dean (Academic Director) of the school, a position he has already filled since 2009.
 His new tenure begins today (5.
 September) along with the start of the 2014/15 academic year.
 “The Hertie School has developed excellently under the leadership of Helmut K. Anheier.
 The study programmes as well as research projects have exceeded our highest expectations.
 On behalf of the supervisory board and the Hertie Foundation, we look forward to our future partnership with him,” said Frank-J. Weise, Chairman of the Board of the Hertie Foundation and of the Federal Employment Agency.

 To mark the beginning of the academic year 2014/15, Achim Steiner, Under-Secretary-General of the United Nations and Executive Director of the United Nations Environmental Programme (UNEP), addressed students in an opening speech.
 His speech emphasised the need to develop governance models which combat global environmental challenges.
 "From energy to food security, from unemployment to resource scarcity, the drivers of change are evident and increasingly linked to environmental change.
 This not only requires a new economic policy paradigm but also a 'new environmentalism'".